stemple87/tic-tac-toe/README.md

 ## Technologies Used

-_This app is made using Ember and Node.js_
+_This app is made using html, javascript, jQuery_

 ### License